-That’s still far cheaper than housing in NYC, but it is significantly higher than states like Florida, Georgia, or South Carolina.
+That’s still far cheaper than housing in NYC, but it is significantly higher than in states like Florida, Georgia, or South Carolina.

-You’d need to reach a rural community, such as Delta, to get some of the same deals that you’d find in the warm-weather states along the East coast.
+You’d need to reach a rural community, such as Delta, to get some of the same deals you’d find in the warm-weather states along the East coast.

 How Safe Is It to Live in the Beehive State?